Updated

 Selma Hayek and Jochen Zeitz

-Selma Hayek and Jochen Zeitz, then the chair and CEO of PUMA, attend the unveiling of the PUMA Ocean Racing Boat on May 12, 2008 at the Institute of Contemporary Art - Boston, in Boston, Massachussets.
+Salma Hayek and Jochen Zeitz, the chair and CEO of Puma, attend the unveiling of the Puma Ocean Racing Boat on May 12, 2008, at Boston's Institute of Contemporary Art.
 (Gail Oskin/WireImage)

 Harley-Davidson changed amid public outrage earlier this week, announcing that it was scaling back some of its more controversial programs and refocusing on core consumers.